 What is “constipation?”
 It is the inability to pass fecal material usually due to dehydration or lack of fiber in the diet.
 Thankfully, goldfish are physiologically built to never be constipated.

-Imagine, if you will, a goldfish swimming in their tank.
+Why is my goldfish NOT constipated?
+Imagine a goldfish swimming in their tank.
 Remember, goldfish are freshwater fish.
 Now, the next part might require you to pull out your high school chemistry notes or ask your child to explain the following concepts.
 Goldfish live in a hypoosmotic environment, whereas they are more dense than their surrounding water.
 Through osmosis, water is constantly moving into a goldfish to create equilibrium, essentially super-saturating a fish’s tissues.

 Now, since fish don’t resemble giant gelatinous blobs, a freshwater fish’s kidneys and gills work hard to remove the additional water.
 Freshwater fish produce copious amounts of dilute urine and try to avoid drinking water.
-(This will be the opposite for marine fish).
+(This is the opposite for marine fish).
 This is why, when a fish has issues with their kidney or gill function, they swell up like a balloon, creating the “pinecone”-like, commonly referred to as “dropsy.“

 If your goldfish is acting lethargic and depressed, check your water quality.
 This is the #1 cause our office sees for sick fish.
 Poor water quality causes your fish to become stressed out and will reduce their immune function.

 But what about that fiber?
 Have you ever looked at your goldfish’s diet?
 Here are some of the most common goldfish diets available on the market next to their fiber:

 - Aqueon Goldfish Granules – 5.0% (5g per 100g)

 - Fluval Goldfish Pellets – 4%